-BOONE, N.C. — September is National Campus Safety Awareness Month — an opportunity for Appalachian State University to share how it uses AppState-ALERT, its 24/7 emergency messaging system, to communicate important information to students, faculty, staff and the public during the event of a campus emergency, as well as the resources and support services that are available to Mountaineers affected by such events.
+BOONE, N.C. — AppState-ALERT is Appalachian State University's 24/7 emergency messaging system, used to communicate important information to students, faculty, staff and the public during the event of a campus emergency.
+Read on to learn about AppState-ALERT, event-specific alerts, and the resources and support services that are available to Mountaineers affected by emergencies.

 24/7 messaging through AppState-ALERT